cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01.md

 ## SUPPORT INFRASTRUCTURE
 This area of technical components and/or services are dedicated to support the other environments as tools (e.g Continuous Delivery of application components on environment) and shared services (e.g virtualization systems and containers management).

-Dedicated infrastructure services are deployed as additionnal support services according to:
+Dedicated infrastructure services are deployed as additional support services according to:
 - [CYDEL01 - Clusters HA Proxy](CYDEL01-HA.md): unified and centralized load-balancing service for application endpoints deployed into clusters (e.g Rancher administration webapp hosted in SUPPORT cluster)

 K8S clusters management is deployed onto servers cluster:
 - [CYDEL01 - Support cluster](CYDEL01-SUPPORT-cluster.md)

 ## TECHNOLOGY
-Several technology components are installed onto the infrastructure as technical system or application system.
+Several technology components are installed onto the infrastructure as technical system or application systems.

 Find here an overview of technology usages and main dependencies, according to their locations of installation.